-- Superlatives: First, Most, Earliest, Highest, Lowest, Best, Biggest, etc. - Significant milestones: Discovery; Measured a significant impact from your work in the surrounding communities; Published in a peer-reviewed journal with a significant finding; Received new funding of a significant amount, etc. - Anecdotes or personal stories: When someone connected with your work, whether a critical partner or a single participant, has a compelling personal story to share about the experience of the project or its impact. - Opportunities: When there is a chance that readers might want to join in, whether by attending an event, taking a widely circulated survey or other activity.
+- · Superlatives: First, Most, Earliest, Highest, Lowest, Best, Biggest, etc. - Significant milestones: Discovery; Measured a significant impact from your work in the surrounding communities; Published in a peer-reviewed journal with a significant finding; Received new funding of a significant amount, etc. - Anecdotes or personal stories: When someone connected with your work, whether a critical partner or a single participant, has a compelling personal story to share about the experience of the project or its impact. - Opportunities: When there is a chance that readers might want to join in, whether by attending an event, taking a widely circulated survey or other activity.

-When you notice a potential story taking shape in your work, please send Horticulture CRSP an email to alert us, so that we might be able to help you craft your story, find an outlet and share your work.
+When you notice a potential story taking shape in your work, please alert the Horticulture Innovation Lab, so that we might be able to help you craft your story, find an outlet and share your work.